All About Matt Weir

-“I believe I grew up in a fortunate environment, meaning I lived near a forested park and adjoining woods.
+“I believe I grew up in a fortunate environment.
+Meaning I lived near a forested park and adjoining woods.
 This regular physical and psychological exposure to nature, the environment and its elements ushered my early proclivity to constructive methods and sculptural materials.”

 Matt Weir is an accomplished artist with works and exhibitions at 21c Museum Hotel, Kentucky Museum of Art and Craft, Actor’s Theater of Louisville, The Kinsey Institute, Swanson Reed Contemporary, Evansville Museum of Art, History and Science and Bernheim Forest amongst many others.
-His work stands in the collections of the City of Louisville, Oldham County, KY, Vandalia, Ohio, the Shapin- Nicolas collection, 21c Museum, Bernheim Arboretum and Research Forest, Cave Hill Cemetery, Daimler Chrysler, St. Xavier High School, University of Louisville and amongst many private collections as well.
+His work stands in the collections of the City of Louisville, Oldham County, KY, Vandalia, Ohio, the Shapin- Nicolas collection, 21c Museum, Bernheim Arboretum and Research Forest, Cave Hill Cemetery, Daimler Chrysler, St. Xavier High School, Maker’s Mark Distillery, University of Louisville and amongst many private collections.
 Significant commissions include: “Earth Measure,” at Bernheim Forest, a 100 ton assembled and carved stone interactive land art piece.
 “Presence,” a polychromed aluminum public art ‘sign’ in downtown Louisville, KY.
 “Panthera tigris,” an over life size realistic bronze tiger sculpture at St. Xavier High School.
 “At Play in Geologic Time,” his public art stone work created for a nationally juried symposium in Vandalia, Ohio.